Hands-Off Property Investing

 For example, if the tenant rings up and moans about a leaking tap, a decent agent will get a quote lined up before even speaking to you.
 Some agents, if the works are low priced (and you’ve already agreed to it) will just get the work fixed without bothering you.

-Agents will charge between 8-15% of the monthly rent for doing all this.
+Agents will charge between 8-15% of the monthly rent for managing the tenancy.

-If your property is fully managed then hopefully your agent has some building contacts who can carry out any maintenance work for you.
-So it should be pretty straightforward.
-If it’s an expensive job, i.e. over say £300 then I’d expect at least two quotes for the work.
+If your property is fully managed then your agent should have building contacts who can carry out any maintenance work.
+So again, you’re ticking that box of passive property investment.
+If it’s an expensive job, i.e. over say £300 then ask for at least two quotes for the work.

-If you’re doing more extensive work, or your strategy is to flip the property on, then you’ll be looking for a turnkey solution builder.
-Someone who has experience with the type of development work you want done, but who is also capable of project managing the works and the other subcontractors.
+If you’re doing more extensive work, or your strategy is to flip property, then you’ll be looking for a turnkey solution builder.
+Someone who has experience with the type of development work you want to do, but who is also capable of project managing the works and the other subcontractors.

-But also expect a company who can handle every aspect of the job to be more expensive than individual tradesmen.
-The bigger companies have more overheads and therefore are a bit more expensive, but usually a bit easier to work with.
+Also expect a company that can handle every aspect of the job to be more expensive than individual tradesmen.
+Bigger companies have more overheads and therefore are a bit more expensive, but usually a easier to work with.

-So that about sums up how you can get started with hands off property investing.
+That sums up how to start hands off property investing.